 Tweeting is a way of life for many people these days.
 If you have a Twitter account and are actively posting about your industry, you might want to include that account in your resume too.
 However, you should only include it if you use that account to tweet about items, stories, or trends that are relevant to your industry.
-That doesn’t mean that every tweet has to be industry-specific, of course.
-But your twitter timeline should include industry-related tweets, and be written in clean, professional language.
+That doesn't mean that every tweet has to be industry-specific, of course.
+But your social media posts should include industry-related tweets, and be written in clean, professional language.

 Facebook, Instagram, and YouTube On a Resume:

-We’ve included all three of these popular platforms together, because chances are that you probably won’t need to include them.
+We’ve included all three of these popular social media platforms together, because chances are that you probably won’t need to include them.
 The only time you might want to include any of these sites is if you use them to showcase your professional skills.
 Otherwise, their niche usage probably won’t add anything positive to your resume.

 How Should You Include Social Media Links in Your Resume?

 If you’re wondering how to include social media links on a resume, we have the answers you need.
 A resume with social media links is like any other resume.
 The only difference will be that you may want to include a separate section for social media links if you have several accounts that are all relevant to your professional life.
 If note, then that information can be placed at the top of the resume with your personal contact information.
 For example:

 Your Address, Your City, Your State – Your Phone Number – Your Email Address